Do these smart meters start fires?

 Do radio frequency waves cause headaches and health problems?

-Health Canada indicates that exposure to radio frequency emissions from smart meters do not pose a public health risk.
+Health Canada says that exposure to radio frequency emissions from smart meters do not pose a public health risk.
 The signal transmits from a meter to the network for a total of 0.04 seconds a day.
-Tests have proven that radio frequency emissions from our smart meters are less than many common household devices, including:
+Tests have proven that radio frequency emissions from our smart meters are lower than many common household devices, including:

 - Wi-Fi signals